teruo41/aqis2024sw/index.md

 ## Program
 The workshop will feature a series of keynote speeches, panel discussions, and poster sessions, allowing participants to delve into various aspects of quantum information science.
 The program is designed to cater to a diverse audience, including researchers, practitioners, and students.
 Detailed information about the program schedule, including session topics and speaker lineups, will be released closer to the event date.

+### Confirmed speakers
+- Warit Asavanant (The University of Tokyo)
+- Poulami Das (The University of Texas at Austin)
+- Thinh Le (University of Technology Sydney)
+- Ting-Chun Lin (University of California San Diego)

 ## Registration
 Registration details for the AQIS2024 satellite workshop will be made available soon.
 No registration fee is required.